FaberVitale/build-js-promise-from-scratch-talk/slides.md

 <v-clicks>

-- Throws error if it's invoked without `new`.
+- Synchronously throws error if it's invoked without `new`.
-- Throws error if input executor is not a function.
+- Synchronously throws error if input executor is not a function.
 - Synchronously calls the input with `resolve` and `reject`.
 - Rejects the promise if executor raises an error.